Phaleria

-Phaleria is flowering plant genus of about 20-25 species in the family Thymelaeaceae.
+Phaleria is flowering plant genus of about 25 species in the family Thymelaeaceae, which range from Sri Lanka to Malesia, Papuasia, northern and eastern Australia, and the tropical Pacific Islands.

 Uses

 Some species, like the mahkota dewa are known to produce agarwood.
 Many others have long histories of use in traditional medicine like delal a kar (which translates to "the mother of medicines") which is used as a panacea by Palauans.